teal-language/tl/docs/tutorial.md

 ## Local variables

 Variables in Teal have types.
-So, when you declare a variable with the `local` keyword, Teal needs some way to know what type to assign to that variable.
+So, when you declare a variable with the `local` keyword, you need to provide enough information so that the type can be determined.
 For this reason, it is not valid in Teal to declare a variable with no type at all like this:

 ```
 local x -- Error!
 What is this?
 ```

-Teal doesn't know anything about the variable, so it can't do anything useful with this.
 There are two ways, however, to give a variable a type:

 * through declaration
 * through initialization